near/nearcore/docs/src/practices/tracking_issues.md

 - Tracking issues should be maintained in the `nearcore` repository.
 If the projects are security sensitive, then they should be maintained in the `nearcore-private` repository.
-- Tracking issues should be kept up-to-date.
+- The issues should be kept up-to-date.
 At a minimum, all new context should be added as comments, but preferably the original description should be edited to reflect the current status.
-- Tracking issues should contain links to all the relevant design documents which should also be kept up-to-date.
+- The issues should contain links to all the relevant design documents which should also be kept up-to-date.
-- Tracking issues should link to any relevant NEP if applicable.
+- The issues should link to any relevant NEP if applicable.
-- Tracking issues should contain a list of todo tasks which should be kept up-to-date as new work items are discovered and other items are done.
+- The issues should contain a list of todo tasks which should be kept up-to-date as new work items are discovered and other items are done.
 This helps others gauge progress and helps lower the barrier of entry for others to participate.
-- Tracking issues should contain links to relevant Zulip discussions.
+- The issues should contain links to relevant Zulip discussions.
 Prefer open forums like Zulip for discussions.
 When necessary, closed forums like video calls can also be used but care should be taken to document a summary of the discussions.